Bangladesh Physics Olympiad

-The Bangladesh Physics Olympiad (BdPhO) is a high school physics competition run by Bangladesh physics Olympiad association to select the team to represent Bangladesh at the International Physics Olympiad (IPhO).
+The Bangladesh Physics Olympiad (BdPhO) is a high school physics competition run by Bangladesh Physics Olympiad association since 2011 to select the team to represent Bangladesh at the International Physics Olympiad (IPhO).
 The team is selected through a series of exams testing their problem solving abilities.

-The competition started in 2011, aims to nurture young talent and foster a strong scientific community in the country, helping to position Bangladesh as a global leader in science and technology.

-Team selection
+Rounds

 The competition culminates in the selection of a national team to represent Bangladesh at the International Physics Olympiad (IPhO).The Bangladesh Physics Olympiad (BdPhO) is a multi-stage competition designed to identify and nurture talented young physicists in Bangladesh.